the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 name: ContinuousIntegration-Nov20
 alt: An illustration of how continuous integration works with multiple jobs and actions working alongside each other to feed into an illustration of steps to show merging into the main version.
 ---
 On the left: _The Turing Way_ project illustration by Scriberia.
 Original version on Zenodo. http://doi.org/10.5281/zenodo.3695300.
-On the right: Overview of the most important concepts of GitHub Actions, adapated from [morioh.com](https://morioh.com/p/aadcfe6cac57).
+On the right: Overview diagram of the most important concepts of GitHub Actions, adapated from [morioh.com](https://morioh.com/p/aadcfe6cac57).
 ```

 #### 2. Job